-- Trial licenses: A license for a time-limited, full-featured trial version of the product.
-You must register the trial license before you can use the product.
-For more information, see Registering a Trial or Workstation License at Application Startup. - Workstation licenses: A license or set of licenses that is tied to a particular workstation.
-The product can only be used on that workstation.
-For more information, see Registering a Workstation License after Application Startup. - AppWave licenses: AppWave licenses are normally concurrent licenses managed by your System Administrator.
+- Trial licenses.
+A license for a time-limited, full-featured trial version of the product.
+You must register the trial license before you can use the product. - Workstation licenses.
+A license or set of licenses that is tied to a particular workstation.
+The product can only be used on that workstation. - AppWave licenses.
+AppWave licenses are normally concurrent licenses managed by your System Administrator.
 See your System Administrator for details.